Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I bet he said.

-I want to take her name.
+I want to take it.

-I want to get rid of Bop.
+I want to get rid of

+Bob.
 Just be Babenhausen.

-She was the daughter of an Austrian prince and princess.
+She was the daughter of an Austrian prince and princess

-So pretty cool stuff.
+so pretty cool stuff.

-Babe, I've forgotten every other name in there.
+Babe, I've forgotten every other

-Yeah, because one of them was Fugger.
+Because one of them was Fugger.

 It's Fugger von Babenhausen.